William Forster (Australian politician): Pastoral squatter

-Forster became a squatter and took up pastoral holdings near the Clarence River and later on the Burnett River (near Hervey Bay).
-In 1840, with his uncle Gregory Blaxland Jnr, he led his herds of sheep down from the New England tablelands into the Clarence Valley to set up a sheep station.
+Forster became a squatter and took up pastoral holdings near the Clarence River and later on the Burnett River (near Bundaberg).
+In 1840, with his uncle Gregory Blaxland Jnr, he led his herds of sheep from the New England tablelands into the Clarence Valley to set up a sheep station.
 Due to the high level of Aboriginal resistance he named his pastoral holding Purgatory.
 Blaxland, who took up land adjoining Forster's run, encountered a similar situation and named his holding Pandemonium.
 The names of these pastoral leases were later changed to Geergarow and Nymboida respectively.
 Forster was appointed a magistrate in 1842.

-In 1848, Forster and Blaxland advanced further north looking to exploit more land for livestock raising.
-They chose an area along the lower reaches of the recently surveyed Burnett River.
+In 1848, Forster and Blaxland advanced their party further north looking to exploit more land for livestock raising.
+They drove over 30,000 sheep and 800 cattle more than 600 kms north over months, before choosing an area in Taribelung bunda country, along the lower reaches of the recently surveyed Burnett River.
 They named this pastoral lease Tirroan and it was extensive in size, covering most of the modern day Bundaberg region.
-On 4 June 1849, two of his young shepherds were murdered by local Aboriginal's, and in retaliation, Blaxland led a punitive expedition which killed a number of Aboriginals.
+Seeing the destruction of native habitats and foods by the large non-native herds, Taribelung people repeatedly tried to remove the sheep, and were fired on in retaliation.
+On 4 June 1849, two of the station's young shepherds were killed, and in retaliation Blaxland led a punitive expedition which killed a large number of Aboriginals.
 When this occurred, Forster had been recently sacked from his magistrate position, with no reason given.

 In 1850, further frontier violence occurred in which Blaxland was clubbed to death.
-Forster organised another punitive mission which resulted in a large massacre of Aboriginals.
-He sold out of the Tirroan property not long after, but remained in the Wide Bay-Burnett region until 1856, retaining ownership over a number of other pastoral leases.
-In 1867 he still controlled over 30,000 hectares in Queensland.
+Forster organised another punitive mission which resulted in a large massacre of Aboriginals towards and on Paddy island.
+By his later estimate in NSW parliament, hundreds died, though estimates by Taribelung descendents range up to 2,000 lives lost.
+Forster sold out of the Tirroan property not long after, but remained in the Wide Bay-Burnett region until 1856, retaining ownership over a number of other pastoral leases.
+In 1867 he still controlled over 30,000 hectares in the new state of Queensland.